 That being said, be sure to use the tips, and not just read and forget them.

 (After seeing the results from having used the points that I shared, you are more than welcome to come back and share your experience in the comments section below.)

-If you don’t have ample experience in digital marketing, ranking your Google Maps listing can be such a headache.
-This is particularly the case if your competitors are working with seasoned Sacramento SEO consultant who know the tricks of the trade of optimizing Google business pages.
+If you don’t have ample experience in digital marketing, ranking your Google maps listing can be such a headache.
+This is particularly the case if you’re a Sacramento based business and your competitors are ranking using SEO and are working with a seasoned Sacramento SEO consultant who know the tricks of the trade of optimizing Google business pages.

 If you are sick and tired of not being able to see your business page in Google Maps listing, then allow me to help you with that.